comp110-lytle/comp110/site/exercises/hello_world.md

     return "Hello, " + name + "!"
 ```

 When you save the file, in Trailhead you will see that the module once again exits without output.
 That is OK!
-We have defined a function, but we have not yet called it.
+We have *defined* a function, but we have not yet *called* it.
 Let's do that now.

 In Trailhead, switch to the "Interact" tab.
 This tab allows you to interact with your Python module using what is known as a "REPL", short for a "Read, Evaluate, Print" loop.
 From the "Interact" tab, you will see the `greet` function you defined listed in "Globals".

-Let's try making use of this function!
+Let's try making use of this function by *calling* it!
 In the text box, try typing the following _function call expression_ and pressing enter:

 ```python
 greet(name="Campers")